SomeAspy/aspy.dev/.github/README.md

 ### What makes this work?

--   The [about page](https://aspy.dev/about) has a websocket connection to a self hosted instance of [Lanyard](https://github.com/Phineas/lanyard) (Dockerized) to grab the discord info
+-   The [about page](https://aspy.dev/about) has a websocket connection to a self hosted instance of [Lanyard](https://github.com/Phineas/lanyard) (Docker) to grab the discord info